 Migration patterns are complex.
 The most important type of migration from the standpoint of long-run development is rural-urban migration, but a great deal of rural-rural, urban-urban, and even urban-rural migration also takes place.
 Rural-urban migration is most important because the population share of cities is growing, despite the fact that fertility is much lower in urban areas, and the difference is accounted for by rural-urban migration.
 It is also important because of the potential development benefits of economic activity of cities, due to agglomeration economies and other factors.
-However, urban-rural migration is contributions and new evidence," by Robert E. B. Lucas.
-Copyright 1999 by World Bank.
-Reproduced with permission of World Bank via Copyright Clearance Center.

-important to understand because it usually occurs when hard times in cities coincide with increases in output prices from the country's cash crops, as occurred in Ghana not long ago.
-Thus the overall picture is one of a remarkable amount of "churning," or continuous movements of people within developing countries, especially over short distances.
+However, urban-rural migration is important to understand because it usually occurs when hard times in cities coincide with increases in output prices from the country's cash crops, as occurred in Ghana not long ago.
+Thus, the overall picture is one of a remarkable amount of "churning," or continuous movements of people within developing countries, especially over short distances.
 These movements contradict the popular image of stasis in traditional societies.
-The composition of internal migration for several countries is shown in Figure 7.10.
+The composition of internal migration for several countries is shown in Figure 7.11.